doubleirish/OSCON_2015/README.md

     *   ### Docker 101: Introduction to Docker - Andrew Baker (Twilio) - Part 1

         Docker was one of last years most talked about open source projects - but what is it?
 And what does it mean for deploying applications?
 This tutorial will explain what Docker is and where it fits in with other deployment and configuration management techniques.
 Students will then learn the basics of working with Docker containers, how to dockerize an app, and some emerging best practices.

+        > Conor – A slide centric high level 30,000 foot overview of docker has a link to 4 part tutorial with info on how to setup locally or in the cloud [slides](http://docker.atbaker.me/)

     *   00:34:41 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)